pydsigner/anchovy/README.md

 Anchovy is a minimal, unopinionated file processing engine intended for static website generation.

-* **Minimal:** Anchovy is less than a thousand lines of code and has no mandatory dependencies.
+* **Minimal:** Anchovy's core code is just a few hundred lines of code and has no mandatory dependencies.
 Plus, Anchovy can be used for real projects without bringing in dependencies on external executables or languages, even if you want to preprocess CSS.